harryho/blog-hugo/content/_index.md

     Spanish : "Hola mundo"
 ```

 The different languages above say the same two words "Hello World" are just for fun.
 Basically most software engineers start writing "Hello World" application from the very beginning with different programming language.
-I hope after you read through this page, you will find programming is not rock science and everyone can do it with fun.
+I hope after you read through this page, you will find programming is not rock science and everyone can code for fun.

 As I mentioned before, here is for beginner to code for fun instead of terrifying them, so I just pick some which is useful or popular you might already heard or convenient for people to try on your own.
 The languages are simply ordered by alphabet.